 The Board’s work

 The board’s work is governed by corporate legislation, the company’s articles of association, and the guidelines set out by the PowerCell board.
-The company’s guidelines stipulate, among other things, the division of responsibilities between the board and the CEO.
-The board always proposes the principles for remuneration of the CEO.
+The company’s guidelines stipulate, among other things, the division of responsibilities between the board and the acting CEO.
+The board always proposes the principles for remuneration of the acting CEO.

 At board meetings the board discusses the future development of the company, quarterly reports, budgets, financing, as well as conducts the usual monitoring of company operations.
 The company’s auditor participates every year in the meeting during which the annual accounts are approved and accepted.